JayLovesProgramming/FiveM-Text-UI/README.md

 You only need the folder named "text_ui" if you don't want to edit this resource.
 Just drag and drop

+Want to build the UI and edit something to make it your own?

+- Use `pnpm run dev`

 ![image](https://github.com/user-attachments/assets/a603fcd6-aa67-4c99-a525-fdfa1bff9a0d)